-Most ARM rates are tied to the performance of one of three major indexes:
+Most adjustable-rate mortgage rates are tied to the performance of one of three major indexes.

 - Weekly constant maturity yield on one-year Treasury bill.
 The yield debt securities issued by the U.S. Treasury are paying, as tracked by the Federal Reserve Board.

-- London Interbank Offered Rate (LIBOR).
+- London Interbank Offered Rate (Libor).
 The rate most international banks are charging each other on large loans.
 Libor will be phased out by the end of 2021.

-You’re insulated from possible steep year-to-year increases in monthly payments because ARMs come with caps limiting the amount by which rates and payments can adjust.
+You’re insulated from possible steep year-to-year increases in monthly payments because ARMs come with caps limiting the amount by which rates and payments can change.